edgio-docs/edgio-docs/guides/spartacus.md

 Here you can also configure all caching for individual paths.

-Configure Commerce baseUrl to point to XDN.
+Configure the commerce baseUrl to point to XDN.

 In `app.module.ts`: